-Pulse oximeters measure light absorption in the finger to noninvasively monitor oxygen saturation and pulse rate.
-Fingertip pulse oximeters are being increasingly used for general wellness and health applications including sports, fitness, and relaxation management.
+Pulse oximetry measures light absorption in the finger to noninvasively monitor oxygen saturation and pulse rate.
+Fingertip versions are being increasingly used for general wellness and health applications including sports, fitness, and relaxation management.

 1 iData Research.
 U.S. Market for Patient Monitoring Equipment.
 2014.